Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Background

 \subsection{Federated Learning}

-\eugenio{FL is a nascent learning approach pushed by the need of overcoming the limitations of distributed learning for preserving data privacy and for processing large number of clients following a non homogeneous data distribution \cite{konecny2016}.
-FL proposes a new training approach of learning algorithms that consists in the iterative training of the model in the devices that own the data, the aggregation of those models in the federated model, and the updating of the local models with the federated model.
-Accordingly, FL prevents from data leakage and preserves data privacy, because the data do not leave the electronic device.}
+\eugenio{FL is a learning approach pushed by the need of overcoming the limitations of distributed learning for preserving data privacy and for processing large number of clients following a non homogeneous data distribution \cite{konecny2016}.
+FL proposes a new training approach of learning algorithms that consists in the iterative training of the model in the devices that own the data, the aggregation of those models in the federated model, and the updating of the local models with the federated model. \emc{Hence}, FL prevents from data leakage and preserves data privacy, \emc{since} the data do not leave the electronic device.}

-\correcciones{ Formally, FL is a distributed machine learning paradigm consisting of a set of clients $\{C_1, \dots, C_n\}$ with their respective local training data $\{D_1, \dots, D_n\}$.
-Each of these clients $C_i$ has a local learning model named as $LLM_i$ represented by the parameters $\{\Theta_i, \dots, \Theta_n\}$.
-FL aims at learning the global learning model represented by $\Theta$, using the scattered data across clients through an iterative learning process known as \textit{round of learning}.
-For that purpose, in each round of learning $t$, each client trains its local learning model over their local training data $D^t_i$ which updates the local parameters $\Theta^t_i$ to $\hat{\Theta}^t_i$.
-Subsequently, the global parameters $\Theta$ are computed aggregating the trained local parameters $\{\hat{\Theta}^t_1, \dots, \hat{\Theta}^t_n\}$ using an specific federated aggregation operator $\Delta$:

-After the aggregation of the parameters in the global learning model, the local learning models are updated with the aggregated parameters:
+Formally, FL is a distributed machine learning paradigm consisting of a set of clients $\{C_1, \dots, C_n\}$ with their respective local training data $\{D_1, \dots, D_n\}$.
+Each of these clients $C_i$ has a local learning model named as $L_i$ represented by the parameters $\{L_1, \dots, L_n\}$.
+FL aims at learning \emc{a} global learning model represented by $G$, using the scattered data across clients through an iterative learning process known as \textit{round of learning}.
+For that purpose, in each round of learning $t$, each client trains its local learning model over their local training data $D^t_i$\emc{,} which updates the local parameters $L^{t}_i$ to $\hat{L}^t_i$.
+Subsequently, the global parameters $G^t$ are computed aggregating the trained local parameters $\{\hat{L}^t_1, \dots, \hat{L}^t_n\}$ using an specific federated aggregation operator $\Delta$\emc{,} and the local learning models are updated with the aggregated parameters:

-} The updates among the clients and the server are repeated as much as needed for the learning process.
-Thus, the final value of $\Theta$ will sum up the knowledge sequestered in the clients.
+The updates among the clients and the server are repeated as much as needed for the learning process.
+Thus, the final value of $G$ will sum up the knowledge sequestered in the clients.

-\correcciones{As a new learning paradigm, there are some works that attempt to adapt standard learning techniques to a FL environment.
-Multi-task learning is one of the possible applications of FL, where each electronic device can perform a different task, and its first adaptation to FL is described in \cite{smith2017}.
-Recommendation systems are also susceptible to be implemented in a FL environment as is described in \cite{chen2018}.
-Domain adaptation is related to concept of model generalisation, which is also consider in \cite{mohri2019} for FL.
-Likewise, in \cite{bib:yang19} the authors state the security challenges that have to face up FL.}